linked-db/linked-ql/site/guides/mysql.md

 client.release();
 ```

-This is useful for transactions or workflows that require a stable connection.
+This is useful for transactions or workflows that require a dedicated connection.

 ---